-The Master of Fine Arts in English with a subprogram in nonfiction writing, known as the Nonfiction Writing Program, is one of the few programs in the nation that offers a full range of graduate courses in nonfiction.
+The Master of Fine Arts in English with a nonfiction writing subprogram, known as the Nonfiction Writing Program, is one of the few programs in the nation that offers a full range of graduate courses in nonfiction.

-The Master of Fine Arts program English with a subprogram in nonfiction writing requires 48 s.h. of graduate credit.
+The Master of Fine Arts program English with a nonfiction writing subprogram requires 48 s.h. of graduate credit.
 It is designed for accomplished students and writers of literary nonfiction; most complete it in three years.
 The program culminates in a thesis of at least 75 pages.

 M.F.A. students must complete 32 s.h. in residence at the University of Iowa, in courses specified by the program.
-They may choose electives widely, from courses offered by the English department and by all other University of Iowa departments.
+They also have plentiful room in their schedules to take advantage of a variety of electives offered by the English department and by all other University of Iowa departments.

 Department of English graduate courses are repeatable with the written approval of the department's director of graduate studies.

 In addition to completing course work, students are required to enroll for at least 2 s.h. and no more than 8 s.h. of thesis credit.
 The thesis may be a single extended piece of nonfiction, a collection of shorter nonfiction pieces, or a collection of essays.
 Whatever the project, the thesis is expected to be of publishable quality.

 For more information, consult the director of the Nonfiction Writing Program.

 Applications and all supporting documents for graduate admission must be submitted electronically by December 14.
 Applicants should submit their applications and supporting materials to the University of Iowa Office of Admissions website.